AlternativeFFFF/Alt-F4/submissions/nauvis_archives_ancient_megabase/nauvis_archives_ancient_megabase.md

 ### The 1 Rocket Defence Per Minute Factory

 Back pre-0.12, in 2015, bases was not measured in `science-per-minute`, or even `rocket-per-minute`.
-Rather, it was measured in `rocket-defense-per-minute`.
+Rather, it was measured in `rocket-defense-per-hour`.
 At the time [rocket defense](https://wiki.factorio.com/Rocket_defense) was the final end-game item for which the idea was to `"protect the landing of the rescue fleet"` - even though there was no rescueing fleet.
-But, bases actually never really even approached `1 rocket-defence-per-minute`.
-It wasn’t easy building a base even near scale at the time, the reasons of which I will discuss soon, and it was widely assumed that nobody is crazy enough to even try.
-But on the day of 29 June 2015 the legendary [DaveMcW](https://www.reddit.com/user/DaveMcW/) showed the world that it is indeed possible with this [enormous base](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/).
+But, [bases](https://forums.factorio.com/viewtopic.php?t=7140) rarely even reached `1 rocket-defence-per-hour`, not to mention `per minute`!
+It simply wasn’t easy building a base at such a scale at the time, the reasons of which I will discuss soon, and it was debated if the game could even handle such large factories.
+But on the day of 29 June 2015 the legendary [DaveMcW](https://www.reddit.com/user/DaveMcW/) showed the world that it is indeed possible with this [enormous 6km-by-6km base](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/).

-![](media/base_entire_map.jpg "1 Rocket Defense Per Minute by DaveMcW")
+![](media/base_entire_map.jpg "1 Rocket Defense Per Minute by DaveMcW") *1 Rocket Defense Per Minute Base by DaveMcW*

 This base shook the community, as clearly expressed by the top [comment](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/csmijcz?utm_source=share&utm_medium=web2x&context=3) by u/TheWrongCat.
 It suprised some of Factorio's biggest builders, including [u/Zistau](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/csmk0he?utm_source=share&utm_medium=web2x&context=3), [u/rootnegative](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/csmw6iv?utm_source=share&utm_medium=web2x&context=3) and [u/Xterminator5](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/csn0pk8?utm_source=share&utm_medium=web2x&context=3).
 Even Wube's lead developer, [u/kovarex](https://www.reddit.com/user/kovarex/), [commented](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/csnfvg8?utm_source=share&utm_medium=web2x&context=3) on how hard it would be to optimise Factorio run this base at 60 FPS/UPS (spoiler: *it does now!*).
 DaveMcW truly shattered the limits of what was thought possible in Factorio.